SharePoint/sp-dev-docs/docs/spfx/call-microsoft-graph-using-graphhttpclient.md

   ```

 2. Deploy the solution to your SharePoint tenant:
-  * Go to your site's App Catalog.
+  * Go to your site's app catalog.
-  * Upload or drag and drop the **hellograph-webpart.sppkg** to the App Catalog.
+  * Upload or drag and drop the **hellograph-webpart.sppkg** to the app catalog.
   * When prompted, if you trust the **hellograph-webpart-client-side-solution**, select **Make this solution available to all sites in the organization**, and select **Deploy**.

 3. Use gulp serve to host the web part.